pafklapper/chtnpw-autounlock-archlivedisk/README.md

 Optional parameters:

 	- one may add files to the 'sideload' folder.
 These will be copied over by the livedisk to the Windows partition at the location specified by "sideLoadTarget"

+### TO DO
+1. Maybe add powershell-script to move SAM.old back in place (if possible on live system?) as an alternative to just disabling Administrator-account <- for continuity on enterprise systems that for whatever reasons use the build-in Administrator user.
+2. Maybe add option to reboot after scripts have run?
+3. Maybe put all powershell scripts in one master-script?